 The researchers confirmed the changes in catalytic activity and also found a useful offshoot of this process.
 Controlling the atomic composition of molybdenum disulfide could also lead to the development of electrical, optical and magnetic devices.

-“Next we hope to move beyond the beaker and put the catalysts in practical flow cell tests,” said Li.
+“Next we hope to move beyond the beaker and put the catalysts in practical flow cell tests,” says Li.

 - Cheng, C.-C., Lu, A.-Y., Tseng, C.-C., Yang, X., Hedhili, M. N., Chen, M.-C., Wei, K.-H. & Li, L.-J. Activating basal-plane catalytic activity of two-dimensional MoS2 monolayer with remote hydrogen plasma.
 Nano Energy 30, 846–852 (2016).| article